Michael Foster (agent): Career

 Foster became an agent in 1982.
 As co-chair of International Creative Management in London from 1986 to December 1997, Foster was agent for TV and radio presenter Chris Evans and actors Liz Hurley and Hugh Grant, among others.
 Foster then became managing director of Television at Evans' Ginger Media Group.
 Foster became CEO of Evans' Ginger TV in January 1998, then left suddenly in September 1998 (receiving £1.1 million, reported by Broadcast as an acrimonious departure) to become a drama producer.
 Foster was recruited by Waheed Alli, the managing director of Carlton Productions (part of Carlton Communications), to become managing director of content in August 1999.
 He left Carlton in February 2001.
 After Evans left Virgin Radio (which Foster co-owned) in 2001, Evans founded a TV production company, UMTV with Foster and Chris Gillet.
 Foster also founded Artists Rights Group with Sue Latimer in May 2001, becoming the agent for Ross Kemp, Evans, and Evans' then wife Billie Piper.
 At ARG he was also the agent for Trinny and Susannah.
 Foster was No. 99 in The Guardians media Top 100 in 2003 and No. 68 in 2011.
 All3Media bought ARG in March 2006 and Foster left in February 2008, buying out his part of ARG and founding his own talent agency MF Management.
 In May 2010, Foster merged his three-person business MF Management with PFD, the business of his friend, literary agent Caroline Michel, to form The Rights House, with Foster and Michel as the senior partners and Foster holding a controlling stake.
 PFD was headed by Matthew Freud, who had invested in MF Management.
 Among his clients at Rights House was Sacha Baron Cohen.

 In 2013, Foster sold his stakes in his companies The Rights House and PFD when he decided to stop being an agent.
 He also previously had a stake in production company Carnival Films.

 Charity

 In September 2012, Foster founded a charity, Creative Access, with Josie Dobrin to help ethnic minorities into internships, working with recruitment companies SEO London and New Deal of the Mind.
 It was initially funded by Foster and other private donors included Richard Desmond.
 The first intern worked on the film Kick Ass 2.
-It placed over 700 interns, but lost its government funding in December 2016.
+It placed over 700 interns, but lost its government funding in December 2016.Creative Access continues successfully as a social enterprise.
 Foster also does work for the Wish Centre, a self-harm and violence charity for young people in Harrow and Merton.